 It is also possible for your cut-resistant glove to work based on other factors, like thickness, comfort, and flexibility.
 This means that no matter how high the cut-resistance level of a glove is, your productivity will still be hampered because of the poor fit and the uncomfortable, heavy, or bulky material.

 Also, take note that you can’t expect thicker gloves to work better than the rest (at least not all the time).
-This is especially true if you are looking for the best cut-resistant kitchen gloves for food service applications that require you to handle small pieces of foods most of the time.
+This is especially true if you are looking for the high-quality cut-resistant kitchen gloves for food service applications that require you to handle small pieces of foods most of the time.